-World Declaration urges that all women be enabled to breastfeed exclusively for the first months and to continue breastfeeding, with complementary foods, for up to two years or more.
+World Declaration urges that all women be enabled to breastfeed exclusively for the first months and to continue breastfeeding, with complementary foods, for up to two years or more. (a) increasing awareness among health personnel, nongovernmental organisations, communities and the general public of the importance of breastfeeding and its superiority, to any other infant feeding method; All other infant feeding methods are inferior.

-- (a) increasing awareness among health personnel, nongovernmental organisations, communities and the general public of the importance of breastfeeding and its superiority, to any other infant feeding method; - (b) supporting mothers in their choice to breastfeed by removing obstacles and preventing interference that they may face in health services, the workplace, or the community; - (c) ensuring that all health personnel concerned are trained in appropriate infant and young child feeding practices, including the application of the principles laid down in the joint WHO/UNICEF statement on breastfeeding and the role of maternity services;2 - (d) fostering appropriate complementary feeding practices from the age of about six months, emphasizing continued breastfeeding and frequent feeding with safe and adequate amounts of local foods.
+(b) supporting mothers in their choice to breastfeed by removing obstacles and preventing interference that they may face in health services, the workplace, or the community; Eliminate obstacles and interference wherever they exist, to protect mother's freedom of choice.

+(c) ensuring that all health personnel concerned are trained in appropriate infant and young child feeding practices, including the application of the principles laid down in the joint WHO/UNICEF statement on breastfeeding and the role of maternity services;

+(d) fostering appropriate complementary feeding practices from the age of about six months, emphasizing continued breastfeeding and frequent feeding with safe and adequate amounts of local foods.

-(2) to ensure that there are no donations of free or subsidised supplies of breastmilk substitutes and other products covered by the International Code of Marketing of Breastmilk Substitutes All other infant feeding methods are inferior.
+(2) to ensure that there are no donations of free or subsidised supplies of breastmilk substitutes

+and other products covered by the

+International Code of Marketing of

+Breastmilk Substitutes